 - Solos: Camping Alone

-- DIY Wilderness Trip Planning
+- DIY Backcountry Trip Planning

 This next level of outdoor education also includes a two-day Wilderness First Aid (WFA) course, taught by Wilderness Medical Associates International, which certifies each student is trained in the basics of first aid best practices in a wilderness setting.
 Students may also obtain CPR certification.
 These certifications are helpful to many students interested in extensive backcountry adventures or pursuing careers in outdoor recreation.